 Assisted Stretching

-Stretching is something you have probably considered doing before, yet even with knowing the benefits of stretching, somehow you never manage to get around to it.
+Stretching is something you have probably considered doing before, yet despite knowing its benefits, you never seem to get around to it.

 What is the Problem with Not Stretching?